-- Have a minimum GPA of 3.0 in all courses and a 3.3 in Biology courses.
+- Have a minimum GPA of 3.0 in all courses and a 3.3 in biology courses;

-- Submit an Honors paper describing the research, written in the form of a scientific paper, which must be defended successfully before the Advisory Committee.
+- Submit an honors paper describing the research, written in the form of a scientific paper, which must be successfully defended before the Advisory Committee;

-- Prepare a 10 minute Power Point presentation derived from your Honors thesis.
-This will be delivered on the Wednesday before the last day of classes in the spring semester, at the Department’s Honors and Awards Ceremony, where you will be recognized for your accomplishment.
+- Prepare a 10-minute PowerPoint presentation derived from their honors thesis.
+This will be delivered on the Monday before the last day of classes in the spring semester, at the Department’s Honors and Awards Ceremony, where the student will be recognized for their accomplishment.

-Complete Honors in Biology form and submit to
+Complete Honors in Biology form (see link above) and submit to

 Schedule thesis defense.

-Defend thesis before the advisory committee.
 Present summary of research at Honors and Awards Ceremony.